microsoft/live-share/docs/quickstart/browser-join.md

 To begin, the host should go to either Visual Studio or VS Code to start a collaboration session.
 When the host shares a folder or project.

+> [!NOTE]
->[!Note] You can turn on *settings sync* on Visual Studio Code to get all the compatible extensions in the browser client.
+> You can turn You can turn on *settings sync* on Visual Studio Code to get all the compatible extensions in the browser client.

 You can now start a Live Share session from an empty workspace.
 However, we recommend you open your folder or repository of choice before sharing your context with someone.